Tempurity System from Networked Robotics - Frequently Asked Questions

 Networked Robotics staff is trained once a year on FDA GLP and GMP regulations and related procedures.

-• How do I get the software to view temperatures from home?
+How do I get the software?

-• What happens when a refrigerator or other monitored device moves?
+What happens when a refrigerator or other monitored device moves?

 Tempurity's temperature data is stored on the Tempurity Server - the computer running the Tempurity Server software.

 Tempurity data should be backed up through normal server backup procedures or other regularly scheduled backup.
 This is especially critical for regulated customers.
+You can also run Tempurity Servers in parallel that collect from the a population of monitored devices.
+Tempurity can be highly redundant.

 Approximately 100Mb per year for 40 monitored devices.

 More than one Tempurity Server can collect temperatures from the same population of monitored devices for enhanced reliability.
+See the question "What happens during a power failure" above.

 In order to be notified when temperatures are out-of-range, at least one Tempurity Monitor must be running.
 This may be on the Tempurity Server computer or on another computer with network access to the Tempurity Server.
 More than one Tempurity Monitor can watch any Tempurity Server.
 Many monitors and many servers can be employed as needed.